kip-hart/SiteSandbox/docs/matlab/arithmetic.md

 Multiplication is performed with the `*` sign, while division is performed with the `/` sign.
-The `x` does not work for multiplication in MATLAB.
+The `x` key does not work for multiplication in MATLAB, and there is no ÷ for division.

 ## Exponentiation